gliese876b/smm/README.md

-# RL FRAMEWORK FOR MULTIAGENT AND FACTORED PROBLEM SETTING
+# RL FRAMEWORK

-This is a simplied version of a RL framework we have developed.
+This is a simplied version of a RL framework we have used in the article "Learning what to memorize: Using intrinsic motivation to form useful memory in partially observable reinforcement learning".
+Here is a [link to the article](https://link.springer.com/article/10.1007/s10489-022-04328-z).

 It provides a simulation framework that an environment is simulated as a Gym environment and the agent interacts with it.
 The framework allows to have multiple experiments with multiple agents but this version is intended for single agent only.